Payment Terms Clause For Your Terms and Conditions

 If payment transactions are a part of your website or app, you need payment terms because they provide three key benefits:

 Payment terms can also protect you from legal disputes or customer demands for refunds who did not thoroughly review the terms and conditions before agreeing to them.
-You’ll be able to point to your express terms and the customer’s agreement with them, thus proving that you are not at fault.

-Any business needs to ensure there is no confusion regarding payment.
 Customers should know what to pay, how, and when.

 Your terms and conditions should lay out everything users need to know about the relationship between business and customer before engaging with your website.